awsdocs/amazon-s3-userguide/doc_source/olap-using-cfn-template.md

 # Automate S3 Object Lambda setup with a CloudFormation template<a name="olap-using-cfn-template"></a>

-You can use an AWS CloudFormation template to quickly create an Amazon S3 Object Lambda access point\.
-The CloudFormation template automatically creates relevant resources, configures AWS Identity and Access Management \(IAM\) roles, and sets up an AWS Lambda function that automatically handles requests through the Object Lambda access point\.
+You can use an AWS CloudFormation template to quickly create an Amazon S3 Object Lambda Access Point\.
+The CloudFormation template automatically creates relevant resources, configures AWS Identity and Access Management \(IAM\) roles, and sets up an AWS Lambda function that automatically handles requests through the Object Lambda Access Point\.
 With the CloudFormation template, you can implement best practices, improve your security posture, and reduce errors caused by manual processes\.

 This [GitHub repository](https://github.com/aws-samples/amazon-s3-object-lambda-default-configuration) contains the CloudFormation template and Lambda function source code\.
-For instructions on how to use the template, see [Creating Object Lambda access points](olap-create.md)\.
+For instructions on how to use the template, see [Creating Object Lambda Access Points](olap-create.md)\.

 The Lambda function provided in the template does not run any transformation\.
 Instead, it returns your objects as\-is from your S3 bucket\.
 You can clone the function and add your own transformation code to modify and process data as it is returned to an application\.
-For more information about modifying your function, see [Modifying the Lambda function](#modifying-lambda-function) and [Writing Lambda functions for S3 Object Lambda access points](olap-writing-lambda.md)\.
+For more information about modifying your function, see [Modifying the Lambda function](#modifying-lambda-function) and [Writing Lambda functions for S3 Object Lambda Access Points](olap-writing-lambda.md)\.

 ## Modifying the template<a name="modifying-cfn-template"></a>

 **Creating a new supporting access point**
-S3 Object Lambda uses two access points, an Object Lambda access point and a standard S3 access point, which is referred to as the *supporting access point*\.
-When you make a request to an Object Lambda access point, S3 either invokes Lambda on your behalf, or it delegates the request to the supporting access point, depending upon the S3 Object Lambda configuration\.
+S3 Object Lambda uses two access points, an Object Lambda Access Point and a standard S3 access point, which is referred to as the *supporting access point*\.
+When you make a request to an Object Lambda Access Point, S3 either invokes Lambda on your behalf, or it delegates the request to the supporting access point, depending upon the S3 Object Lambda configuration\.
 You can create a new supporting access point by passing the following parameter as part of the `aws cloudformation deploy` command when deploying the template\.

 ```
 CreateNewSupportingAccessPoint=true